Hernan-M/4fun/README.md

 # 4fun
 things that i did for fun
-probally codes without foot and head, but who knows
+probally codes without feet and head, but who knows